ST. MARY’S COMMITMENT TO ACADEMIC EXCELLENCE

 2 credits Community Service (0.5 each year)

-PLTW (CE) electives may fulfill a maximum of 2 credits in math and/or science.
+Project Lead The Way (CE) electives may fulfill a maximum of 1 credit in Math and Science.

-Students are allowed only one study hall per semester.
+Students are allowed only one study hall per semester, as credits permit.

-Only seniors are eligible to be a Teacher Assistant (TA).
+Only seniors are eligible to be a Teacher Assistant (TA) in place of a Study Hall.
 Only one TA position is allowed per semester (0.5 credit/per semester).
-Students must have a cumulative grade point average of 3.0 or higher to be eligible.
+Seniors must have a cumulative grade point average of 3.0 or higher to be eligible.

 Credit for dual enrollment courses taken through an outside agency (UCCS CU Succeed or other approved institution) are in addition to the 28.0 SMHS credits required for graduation.
 Please see the AP/Dual Enrollment page on our website for more information.